theupdateframework/python-tuf/tuf/README.md

 # Create a delegated role that will be revoked in the next step.
 >>> repository.targets('unclaimed').delegate("flask", [public_unclaimed_key], [])

-# Revoke "targets/unclaimed/flask" and write the metadata of all remaining roles.
+# Revoke "flask" and write the metadata of all remaining roles.
 >>> repository.targets('unclaimed').revoke("flask")
 >>> repository.write()
 ```